Civil-Service-Human-Resources/lpg-services/README.md

 ```
 npm install
 npm run build
-npm run start:all
+npm run start:ui
 ```

-There are additional npm scripts for the application which can be found in [package.json](https://github.com/Civil-Service-Human-Resources/lpg-services/blob/master/package.json)
+There are additional npm scripts for the application which can be found in [package.json](https://github.com/Civil-Service-Human-Resources/lpg-services/blob/master/package.json).

 ### Accessing the app
 The various interfaces of the app accessed via the following URLs: